hardbyte/keras-dcgan/README.md

 # KERAS-DCGAN

-Example implementation of adversarial agents with keras.
+Example implementations of adversarial agents with keras.

-## Example 1 dcgan

-For generating artificial images with deep learning.
+## Example 1 - generating artificial images

-This trains two adversarial deep learning models on real images, in order to produce artificial images that look real.
+In this example we learn:
+- how to generate believable looking MNIST digit images
+- how to classify MNIST digits

+The agents that learn this don't see the raw MNIST image data at all!
+Rather knowledge is transferred from an adversarial discriminator which is trying to spot the difference between _fake_ generated images and the real thing.

+We train three adversarial deep learning models - one for each agent.

 ## Agents:

-- A **generator** which takes a random signal + a digit class
+- A **generator** which takes a random signal + a digit class.
+The generator model tries to produce images that look real, get correctly classified by the classifier, and get a high score from the discriminator.
-- A **discriminator** which is given images and has to decide if they are fake or not
+- A **discriminator** which is given images and has to decide if they are fake or not.
+  The discriminator model is the only thing exposed to the real MNIST training images.
+  Ideally after a long time the discriminator's loss rises.
-- A **classifier** which is given generated images and classifies them with a digit class
+- A **classifier** which is given _generated_ images and learns a very standard MNIST multiclass classification model that outputs the digit class of the image (0 - 9).

-The generator model tries to produce images that look real and get a high score from the discriminator.

-The discriminator model tries to tell apart between real images and artificial images from the generator.

 ## Usage